 Controlling radon levels is fairly easy in most homes.
 Typically, a high-quality inline fan is used to draw the gas out from below the crawlspace, slab, or basement, where radon enters a house though cracks and construction joints.
 PVC drain pipe directs the radon gas to the outdoors.
 Sometimes a sump, existing foundation drain, or hollow-core block wall can be used as a collection point, but often a hole gets drilled through the concrete slab (see photo).

 The fan can go in an unoccupied attic or outdoors.
 You don’t want it in a location where it will send radon gas into your house in the event of a leak or break in the piping.
 A good quality installation is extremely quiet and the fan should last 10 years or more.
-I have a system in my current home with the fan in an attic space adjacent to the master bedroom (see photo).
+I recently installed a system with the fan in an attic space adjacent to the master bedroom (see photos above).
 The fan noise is not detectable.
 Despite a long duct run with several elbows, basement radon levels have dropped from about 6pCi/L to under 0.4pCi/L, which is the average outdoor level.

-Homes with course gravel or crushed stone below the slab are easier to fix than home with a dirt crawl space or a slab directly on dense soil.
+Homes with course gravel or crushed stone below the slab are easier to fix than home with a dirt crawl space or a slab directly on dense soil (illustration below).
 If you hear a hollow sound when you tap on your basement floor, that’s a good indicator that you have a nice layer of stone beneath.
-With dense soil under the slab, you will need a more powerful fan.
+With dense, impermeable soil under the slab, you will need a more powerful fan and may need multiple suction points through the slab, which can be determined with simple diagnostic testing.
 However, nearly all homes can be fixed by an experienced radon contractor.
 Typical costs range from $1,000 to $2,000 for a professional installation.

-The EPA has two excellent guides on radon risks, testing, and treatment, including what to look for in a radon mitigation contractor.
-Also, most states have a radon office or specialist as part of their state health department that can provide expert advice and often offer free testing services.
+The EPA has excellent guides on radon risks, testing, treatment, and construction techniques. including what to look for in a radon mitigation contractor.
+Also, most states have a radon office or specialist as part of their state health department that can provide expert advice and often offer free testing services. — Steve Bliss, BuildingAdvisor